Shuffle/Shuffle-docs/docs/configuration.md

 ```

 ### Redundancy
 TBD: We have yet to decide how this should be implemented for Shuffle.
-Per now, you may configure multiple instances with a load balancer, but there's no easy way to syncronize data between them to ensure they're in the same place.
+Per now, you may configure multiple instances with a load balancer, but there's no easy way to synchronize data between them to ensure they're in the same place.

 A good place to start is this blogpost by one of our contributors: https://azgaviperr.github.io/3-nodes-swarm/DockerSwarm/Stacks/Shuffler/